-The simple answer is that the industry runs on regulations to hold the house building system together.
+The simple answer is that the industry runs on regulations which holds the house building system together.
 So nothing will change without regulation.
 Outdated ideas about market segmentation, general resistance to change, and risk avoidance are key issues.
 Cost was cited most often as a barrier, but without any evidence of the costs.

 The graphic shows that the house building industry is a system with several stakeholders.
 This system relies on everyone doing the same thing in the same way.
 The best way to achieve this is through regulation.

 Read the conference paper to find out more about the complexities of the house building industry and why there is resistance to change from both builders and purchasers.
 You can also download the accompanying slide show from the 2011 FICCDAT conference.

 The full thesis is available from the Western Sydney University archives.
 I did my best to make it as readable as possible within the constraints of academic writing.

 (FICCDAT is, Festival of International Conferences on Caring, Disability, Aging and Technology.)

 I presented this paper and presentation at the 2011 State of Australian Cities Conference (SOAC).
 It raises the issues of housing an ageing population in a context of industry believing retirement villages and aged care are the places to put older people.
 However, the majority of people will age in their current home – a home that is not suitably designed for this purpose.
 Around 200,000 new homes are built each year – each one a lost opportunity.

 Download the paper Hope I die before I get old article PDF

 Download the slideshow Hope I die before I get old Slideshow PDF

 The cost of NOT including accessibility in new homes